 Surprisingly, even McDonald’s made the top 10 because it offers several healthier choices like grilled chicken or fruit instead of fries.
 This just goes to show that any fast food can be made healthier depending on your choices.

-While fast food can be detrimental to health, it does not need to be avoided completely.
-As long as it is eaten in moderation and your lifestyle is otherwise healthy, fast food will have minimal effects on your health.
+While fast food can be detrimental to health, it doesn’t need to be avoided completely.
+As long as it’s eaten in moderation and your lifestyle is otherwise healthy, fast food will have minimal effects on your health.
 To learn more about how fast food may be affecting your well-being, talk to your doctor.

 What’s your favorite healthy fast-food choice?
 We’d love to hear your thoughts in the comments!